 traditionally used with catfish.
 Most Americans don't even know Swai

 is catfish.
 The fillets are light in flavor (just a bit too light in

 my opinion), and stay firm enough for most methods of cooking where

 fillets are called for.

 Most Americans have never seen a Basa or Swai in it's natural form.
 Nor had I, but back in early 2011 I felt myself fortunate to find frozen ones in a very large Asian market here in Los Angeles.
 Now, over a year later, they are easily found on ice in the Philippine markets.
 The 2011 model was very skillfully factory cleaned by making a small cut under the jaw.
 For the photo and uncleaned weight I reversed this by stuffing the fish with wet paper towels.

 Like any other catfish, Basa and Swai have no scales (so are not kosher).
 They are fairly easy to clean and fillet, though there is a heavy bone extending from the top of the head up to the dorsal fin.
 It's best to fillet from the top down to the backbone, then over the backbone from the tail forward.
 Cut the rib cage away from the backbone with kitchen shears.
-Pull the ribs with long nose pliers - they come out very easily, taking almost no flesh.
-There are no centerline spines to deal with - the filets will be entirely bone free.
+I then shave the ribs off the belly with the filleting knife, if I have a use for the fatty belly.
+There are no centerline pin bones to deal with - the filets will be entirely bone free.

 The photo shows the fillet cut from the Basa at the top of the page,

 including the first trimming cuts.
 At the top of the photo is the part

 that is further prepared for export to North America.
 Bottom left is